 By the early 1980s, the feasibility of globally eradicating polio was already being discussed.
 Several characteristics of poliovirus made it an ideal candidate for eradication, including the lack of an animal reservoir and the availability of an effective, inexpensive, easily administered oral polio vaccine (OPV).
 Furthermore, experience in Cuba and Brazil had demonstrated the ability of mass vaccination campaigns to interrupt poliovirus transmission.
 In 1988, the World Health Assembly formally resolved to eradicate poliomyelitis by 2000, giving birth to the Global Polio Eradication Initiative (GPEI).

 Dowdle WR, Cochi SL.
-Global eradication of poliovirus: history and rationale.
+Global eradication of polio-virus: history and rationale.
 In: Selmer BL, Wimmer E, editors.
 Molecular Biology of Picornaviruses.
-Washington, DC: ASM Press; 2002. p.
-473–80.
+Washington, DC: ASM Press; 2002. pp. 473–80.

 el-Sayed N, el-Gamal Y, Abbassy AA, Seoud I, Salama M, Kandeel A, et al. Monovalent type 1 oral polio-virus vaccine in newborns.
 N Engl J Med.
 2008 Oct 16;359(16):1655–65.